TCL adds Google TV Smart to stream to 5 Series and 6 Series TVs | ExBulletin

 David Katzmaier / CNET

-After announcing the introduction of Google TV at CES, TCL officially announced the latest members of the 5 Series and 6 Series with the search giant operating system instead of Roku.
+After the announcement, Google TV appeared at CES, and TCL officially announced the latest members of the 5 Series and 6 Series with a search-leading operating system on behalf of Roku.

-TCL has long been known in the United States for its wide range of Roku TVs, especially the company’s 6 Series, which was hailed by CNET’s David Katzmaier as a “cost-effective 4K TV” available for purchase today.
+TCL has long been known in the United States for its wide range of Roku TVs, especially the 6 Series, which was praised by CNET’s David Katzmaier as follows: “The best 4K TV for money” You can buy it now.

 Both Google TV series will be sold in the same size and price as the Roku-powered 5 Series and 6 Series launched in 2020.
-The 5 Series TCL Google TV ranges from $ 599 to $ 50 and ranges from $ 1,299 to 75 inches.
-The 6 Series TCL Google TV starts at $ 55 to $ 999 and goes up to $ 1,799 to 75 inches.
+The 5-series TCL Google TV ranges from $ 599 to $ 50 and ranges from $ 1,299 to 75 inches.
+The 6 Series TCL Google TV starts at $ 55 to $ 999 and goes up from $ 1,799 to $ 75 inches.
 Both versions will initially be sold on Best Buy.

 3:03